 Central Texas Tolling Made Easier

 Each utilizes different billing practices and different billing cycles.
 Knowing which agency operates which toll roads will help you navigate the billing process.

-The revenue collected when drivers use Central Texas toll roads does not go to Houston, Dallas, or any foreign company.
-It is reinvested right here in the Central Texas region and enables the Mobility Authority and TxDOT to continue developing reliable transportation options that improve quality of life and get you to your destination faster.
-Because there is not enough public funding for TxDOT to build the roads our region needs with taxpayer dollars, the Mobility Authority utilizes bonds and loans to deliver needed infrastructure in a timely manner.
+The revenue collected when drivers use Mobility Authority toll roads does not go to Houston, Dallas or other areas of the state.
+Nor are any Central Texas toll roads owned or operated by a foreign company.
+The revenues are reinvested right here in the Central Texas region and enables the Mobility Authority to continue developing reliable transportation options that improve quality of life and get you to your destination faster.
+Because there are not enough taxpayer dollars to build the roads our region needs, the Mobility Authority utilizes bonds and loans to deliver needed infrastructure in a timely manner.
 Our investors and lenders are counting on us to repay that borrowed money.
 Maintaining good investor relations and protecting our creditworthiness ensures that we can continue to develop solutions that serve our region's mobility needs—now and in the future

-WE ARE COMMITTED TO HIGH-QUALITY CUSTOMER SERVICE.
 Our goal is to foster transparent and robust customer relations.
 That means addressing issues in a timely manner, and correcting any billing discrepancies that may arise.
 Aligned with that commitment, we recently procured a new billing vendor to uphold the high standard of quality that our customers deserve.
 In addition, we undertook a multi-phased effort to improve our customer services and billing practices, including redesigning our toll payment website for ease of use, redesigning customer bills to make them easier to read and understand, and adding in-person cash payment options for those who prefer to pay their tolls in cash.
 We always appreciate your feedback.
 If we can make our bills easier to understand, please let us know!

 Tag accounts are the simplest, most cost-effective way to pay tolls.